National Pension scheme: Additional Deduction of Rs. 50,000/-. Whether further clarification is required?

 However, if we go through the provisions related to Pension Plan i.e. 80CCD literally, some ambiguity can’t be denied.
 New inserted provision 80CCD (1B) reads as follows :

-“(1B) An assesse referred to in sub-section (1), shall be allowed a deduction in computation of his total income, [in addition to the deduction allowed under sub-section (1)], of the whole of the amount paid or deposited in the previous year in his account under a pension scheme notified or as may be notified by the Central Government, which shall not exceed fifty thousand rupees:
+“(1B) An assessee referred to in sub-section (1), shall be allowed a deduction in computation of his total income, whether or not any deductions is allowed under sub-section (1), of the whole of the amount paid or deposited in the previous year in his account under a pension scheme notified or as may be notified by the Central Government, which shall not exceed fifty thousand rupees:

 It means that additional deduction of Rs.
 50,000 is in addition to the deduction allowed under sub-section (1).
 It can have two meanings

 1. Additional deduction is after completion of 10%/20% limit as provided u/sub section of 80CCD.

 2. Addition deduction is over & above the ceiling limit of Rs.
 1,50,000/- as defined u/s 80CCE.